⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 55%

-Software platforms and services for intelligence and defense agencies.
+Software platforms and services provided to government intelligence and defense agencies.

 45%